Klipper3d/klipper/docs/Measuring_Resonances.md

 (e.g. on a host machine), for example to find resonances.
 In order to do so, run the following command via Octoprint terminal:
 ```
+SET_INPUT_SHAPER SHAPER_FREQ_X=0 SHAPER_FREQ_Y=0
 TEST_RESONANCES AXIS=X OUTPUT=raw_data
 ```
-(specify the desired test axis and the desired template for the raw accelerometer output, the data will be written into `/tmp` directory).
+ignoring any errors for `SET_INPUT_SHAPER` command.
+For `TEST_RESONANCES` command, specify the desired test axis and optionally, the desired template for the raw accelerometer output, the data will be written into `/tmp` directory on the RPi.

 The raw data can also be obtained by running the command `ACCELEROMETER_MEASURE` command twice during some normal printer activity - first to start the